 The Gevirtz School is active on social media.
 Be sure to follow our accounts for the most up-to-date schoolwide happenings, news, and celebrations.
-Our handles are as follows:
+More information can be found regarding social media at: http://education.ucsb.edu/about/socialmedia and our handles are as follows: